thebrumby/HotWalletClaimer/README.md

 # Near Protocol: Hot Wallet Auto-Claim Bot

 This Python script automates the process of claiming HOT tokens from the Herewallet app, which operates on the Near Protocol.
-It allows users to mine HOT tokens that are stored on the Near Blockchain.
-Users are required to log in every few hours to claim tokens.
-This script simplifies the task, especially for those with multiple accounts, by cycling through 12-word seed phrases, logging into each wallet, and claiming tokens when the wallet is full.
-If a wallet is not ready for claiming, the script retrieves the time until it is filled and waits before trying again, reducing unnecessary network traffic.
+It allows users to "mine" HOT tokens, which are then distributed on the Near Protocol Blockchain.
+To gain the maximum benefit, users are required to log in regularly to claim more tokens.
+This script automates the task, ensuring the maximum amount of HOT tokens are claimed.
+This is especially beneficial for those with multiple accounts, as it has the ability to cycle through multiple accounts, each identified by their 12-word seed phrases, logging into each wallet, and claiming tokens when the wallet is full.
+If a wallet is not yet filled, the script stores the minutes remaining until it is at its maximum and waits for the exact duration before trying again, reducing unnecessary network traffic.

 Note: The Claim HOT game has already caused various overloads to both Near Protocol and strain on their Content Distribution Network (CDN).
-If the system throws a lot of errors, you may need to leave it some time for the Claim HOT developers to resolve their issues before trying again.
+If the system throws a lot of errors, you may need to leave some time for the Claim HOT developers to resolve their issues before trying again.
 I will attempt to keep this repository updated should the game creators update their code.

 The game can be found here: https://t.me/herewalletbot/app?startapp=3441967